lipoja/lipoja.github.io/_tabs/about.md

 order: 4
 ---

+Hi, my name is Jan.
 I am a python developer, open-source user and contributor, photographer, woodworker, DIY enthusiast but mainly proud father and husband.

+Quote:
+> Always pass on what you have learned.
+>
+> -Yoda.